Do Interventions Work?

 - Be Prepared to Stick to Consequences: One of the more difficult things for family members and friends involved in an intervention is to consistently enforce laid out consequences for the addict refusing treatment.
 Failing to stick to consequences only serves to enable the addict to keep abusing drugs or alcohol.
 The consequences are put in place to make addiction treatment seem like the best option.

-- Get a Professional: As stated earlier, interventions are highly effective at getting an addict to accept addiction treatment when a trained professional is involved.
+- Get a Professional: As stated earlier, intervention success rates can be high and interventions are often effective at getting an addict to accept addiction treatment when a trained professional is involved.
 If you’re like most people, your only experience with an addiction intervention came from watching a movie or television show.
 An interventionist will guide you and your family through every step of the process, instruct you on what to say and how to say it and will maintain order as the one impartial voice in the intervention.